 Dr. Beth Simon is an Associate Teaching Professor in the Department of Education Studies.
 Her research interests lie in the areas of computing education and online and technology-enhanced teaching.
 Beth is currently involved in development of high school computing curriculum and the training and community needs of K-12 teachers wanting to bring computing education opportunities to their students.
 Previously, Beth has studied the impacts of evidence-based active learning practices (e.g., Peer Instruction) on student outcomes in higher education, student conceptions of computing concepts, and novice computing students’ self-efficacy.
-Beth is currently the “Instructor Coach” for UCSD’s Office for Online and Technology Enhanced Education where she supports faculty and instructional staff in the use of technology to support their educational efforts both on-campus and through MOOCs (Massive Open Online Courses).
+Beth is currently the Faculty Advisor for the Center for Digital Learning in the UCSD Teaching and Learning Commons where she supports faculty and instructional staff in the use of technology to support their educational efforts both on-campus and through MOOCs (Massive Open Online Courses).

 Beth has served as a Teaching Professor in the Computer Science and Engineering Department, and as Director of UCSD’s Center for Teaching Development (now part of the Teaching and Learning Commons).
 From 2014-2015, Beth served as the Principal Teaching and Learning Specialist at Coursera, supporting faculty in development of MOOCs and advising on pedagogical platform development.
 During 2007-2008, Beth served as a Science Teaching and Learning Fellow in the Carl Wieman Science Education Initiative at the University of British Columbia.